mtngrown/mtngrown.github.io/source/panzerblitz/games/situation-9-game-2.html.markdown

 scenario again, and next time, make the Germans run all over the map instead of getting all bottled up.

+Germans whiffed direct fire, managed a single CAT, still in the running if the Russians don't make the necessary kills.

+Score: Russians 10, Germans 9.

 ## Turn 8

+Russians chewing away at Bednost, very slow progress, going to be a lot of Russian units on the board at the end of the game.

+And I think I've lost track of the turn counter here, and made a double move by the Germans, because the way it looks right now, it's a decisive victory for the Germans.
+The reason is the Germans set up units on the escape road out, and there is no way the Russians will be able to dislodge them in two turns.

 ## Turn 9

+Playing it out...Russians missed a 4:1 roll 6 on mortar in forest, which traps the two tanks on the board.

+Germans picked off another truck.

+Score: Germans 17, Russians 13.

 ## Turn 10

+Russians get 4 units off the board.
+Total crush by the Germans, despite the German losses.
+Embarrassing.

 ## AAR

+The German victory here is spoiled by the fact I lost track of the turn counter around Turn 8, and may have both fired and moved the Germans twice.
+If this is true, the second move blocked the Russian exit from the board almost completely by occupying the road on the way out.

 For both these games, I've been assuming that the entire Russian force must enter the east edge of Board 3 on Turn 1.
 That is, all the Russian